-Credit risk related to the issuers of fixed maturity securities is addressed by investing primarily in corporate or government bonds that are rated "A-" by the Company's nominated external credit assessment institutions.
+Credit risk related to the issuers of fixed maturity securities is addressed by investing primarily in corporate or government bonds that are rated "A-" or better by the Company's nominated ECAIs.
 Exposure is limited by the employment of diversification policies that limit the credit exposure to any single issuer.